archive page – a list of posts based on a category, taxonomy, post type.

 selector – – in CSS, the rule set with declaration blocks (property name & value) pointing to the HTML element to style.

-sidebar – navagation links, to the right or left.
+sidebar – navagation links, to the right, left, or bottom.

 slug – a user-friendly short text used in a permalink.